crypt0legendx/crypt0legendx/README.md

 ### Web2/Web3, FinTech, Marketplace, Game Engineering with leadership experience

+If you always do what you always did, you will always get what you always got.
+Innovation will never happen if you do the same thing you always did

 #### 🌐 What I Bring to the Table:

 - **Web2 Wizardry:** Expertise in modern web development, crafting robust and user-centric web applications using cutting-edge technologies like React, Next.js, Angular, Vue.js, Nuxt, Node.js, Nest.js, Python, Storybook, Jest, Prisma, Postgresql, MongoDB, etc.